 There are days when you can just about imagine eating or cooking something, but aren’t feeling like doing tons of chopping, slicing, mixing, and general preparation.
 Nor do you want to spend hours monitoring your food.

-If you’re looking for depression meals that are a little more involved than the ones above, but that you can get on the plate with minimal intervention, these should fit the bill.
+If you’re looking for depression meals or easy dishes to make when living with chronic pain that are a little more involved than those above, but that can be easily whipped up with minimal preparation, these should fit the bill.

 Baked potatoes can be done with hardly any effort at all.
 Just poke a couple of holes, then throw them in the oven or air fryer for half an hour or so until done.